OfficeDev/teams-toolkit-samples/command-bot-with-sso/README.md

   1. Sign in to Azure by clicking `Sign in to Azure` under the `ACCOUNTS` section from sidebar.
   1. Click `Provision` from `LIFECYCLE` section or open the command palette and select: `Teams: Provision`.
-  1. Click `Deploy to the Cloud` or open the command palette and select: `Teams: Deploy to the Cloud`.
+  1. Click `Deploy` or open the command palette and select: `Teams: Deploy`.

 - From TeamsFx CLI
   1. Run command: `teamsfx account login azure`.